knice/inquiry.ucsc.edu/source/_articles/2020-21/books.md

-Interviews with dozens of growers led Guthman to insights about how [fumigation](https://ephtracking.cdc.gov/showpesticideFumigants)---which protects plants against soil-borne fungal disease---has changed from solution to problem.
+Interviews with dozens of growers led Guthman to insights about how [fumigation](https://ephtracking.cdc.gov/showpesticideFumigants)---which protects plants against soil-borne fungal disease&mdash;has changed from solution to problem.
 In her book [**Wilted: Pathogens, Chemicals, and the Fragile Future of the Strawberry Industry**](https://www.ucpress.edu/book/9780520305281/wilted), winner